fivetran/fivetran_sdk/development-guide.md

 ### RPC Calls
 #### ConfigurationForm
-This operation retrieves all the setup form fields and tests info required to establish a connection.
+This operation retrieves all the setup form fields and tests information.
 You can provide various parameters for the fields to enhance the user experience, such as descriptions, optional fields, and more.

 #### Test
 The previous RPC call retrieves the tests that need to be executed during connection setup.
 This operation then invokes the test with the customer's credentials as parameters.
 Finally, it should return a success or failure indication for the test execution.